Table of Contents

 This one is a countdown.
 You need to be winning these by turns 10-11 to have a decent chance.
 Here you’re playing aggressively.
 Draw cards, high damage cards, discard cards and denying healing with your ‘Summoning Drum’.
 The aforementioned list of cards do not need to be of a specific type; champions or actions will both do.
 Essentially you need to out wizard the wizard, but you do NOT want to be bloating your deck with firegems.
 Unlike a fighter, you’re relying on market cards for the aggro rush as you cannot win this if you aren’t fully utilizing the effect of your armour by activating ally abilities or your skill to prepare champions for bursts of damage.

 In this match-up you need to be most aware of a wizard’s ‘Explosive Fireball’ ability, as this forces you to discard any champions of defense 5 or less from your hand and prevents you from purchasing champions from the market for a turn.
-Carefully paying attention to when this may occur, and making sure you have your turn after next ready to react to a purchase what may be left in the market is important.
+Carefully paying attention to when this may occur, and making sure you have your turn after next ready to react to purchase what may be left in the market is important.
 This may be as simple as making sure your deck is square with the ‘Herald’ (which may require you to NOT activate him during a turn) so you don’t cause a shuffle before adding to your next deck.

 Monk

 Monk’s do better in the mid-game considering their explosive abilities to draw cards and high deck damage/healing, not to mention an almost guaranteed draw off of their ‘Slippers of the Crane’ armour.
-One exploitable weakness is how strong their deck is with very few cards added; deck clogging often results in not acquiring enough Tau Lu actions in a turn, difficulty deck flipping and bottom decking special Tau Lu actions for healing and damage, reducing total Tau Lu counts and therefor healing and damage output proportionately.
+One exploitable weakness is how strong their deck is with very few cards added; deck clogging often results in not acquiring enough Tau Lu actions in a turn, difficulty deck flipping and bottom decking special Tau Lu actions for healing and damage, reducing total Tau Lu counts and therefore healing and damage output proportionately.

 If you can manage an early sacrifice champion and keep high damage cards away from a monk, whilst buying card draws, discards, and so forth, you can start to outpace a Monk and push it to the late-game to finally be able to whittle their health down (prior to this they often have 16+ healing from their ability/abilities).